 Thankfully, there’s another way that simply involves a Ziploc bag and a large bowl of water!
 I go through the process in this post on freezing spaghetti squash, check it out!

 With your coconut safely sealed inside its Ziploc bag, you’re free to place it either into the refrigerator or your freezer depending on how you intend to store it.
 That, my friends, is how to store a coconut!

 That’s it for another post, you lovely lot.
-I hope you got what you needed from it and I covered everything you came here for.
+I hope you got what you needed from it and I covered everything you came here for (there’s more coconut info in my 101 guide, by the way!).
 If I didn’t, let me know by dropping me a comment below!

 Lisa Williams is a committed vegan, passionate animal welfare advocate, and keen follower of too many v-friendly food blogs to mention.
 She started happyhappyvegan.com back in 2016 because she felt there was a need for more straightforward information on plant-based living.